ifmcjthenknczny/garbage-collector-js/README.md

 * Markdown formatting support for collection description
 * Full-text search through Collections, Comments and Items & search result page
 * Clear navigation through page
+* Loading spinners
 * Subtle, yet pretty Error Page
-* Loading spinners

 To do:
-* Some code style improvement and unification (context and search backend, button component, nanoid for all maps, props cleanup)
+* Some code style improvement and unification (destructurized LangContext, ThemeContext used only when necessary, and search backend, button component, nanoid for all maps, props cleanup and passed in destructurizable form, classes props)
-* Debounce of input
+* Debounce of input values
-* Loaders for panels
-* Separate file for globals: constants, links, arrays etc. and helpers
+* Separate file for globals: constants, links, arrays etc. and more helpers function
-* UK / polish flag for language change
 * Dark mode colors diversity
+* Interactive tags dropdown

 ## Status
-Project is: _in progress_
+Project is: _finished_

 ## Inspiration
 It is final project of ITransition Intern Front-End Developer training programme.